Whitehawk2/tsrouter/README.md

 - `--hostname`: Required.
 The desired Tailscale hostname for this service (will be available as hostname.your-tailnet.ts.net)
 - `--target-port`: Required.
 The local port to forward traffic to
 - `--log-level`: Optional.
 Set logging level (error, info, debug).
-Defaults to "error"
+Defaults to "info"

 ### Examples